 We work with the University’s Careers Services to help you find out about further work experience, internships, placements, and voluntary opportunities.

-In 2018, 80% of our postgraduate taught students were in professional employment or further study within six months of graduating (DLHE, 2017).
+93% of our Essex Business School students are in employment or further study (Graduate Outcomes 2020).
 Read our graduate profiles to find out the types of organisations our Masters students go on to work for.